A lot or a little?

 What's it about?

-Kids start by choosing Solo, Pass & Play, or Game Center-based gameplay.
+Kids start by choosing Solo, Pass & Play, or Game Center-based gameplay in QUESTIMATE!.
 Then they choose a quest: Intro or Need for Speed (the Amazing Animals and History of Awesome modes need to be unlocked with earned or purchased coins).
 Next they make a question, based on the options provided.
 For example, "How many microwave ovens would be as tall as the average couch?" or "How many bars of soap would be as long as a yoga mat?"
 Players answer but lose a life if the answer is too far off.
 Kids can tap "Really?!" for more information or move on to creating the next question.
-QUESTIMATE! provides excellent estimation practice.

 Is it any good?

-It's hard to overestimate how good Questimate! is for getting kids excited about an everyday math skill.
-The app is innovative, easy to learn, beautiful, and full of fun math-estimation practice, and many kids will return time and again.
-Generally for mid-elementary to early-middle-school-age kids, Questimate! empowers kids to get involved in both the question-formation and the question-answering processes.
+Innovative, easy to learn, beautiful, and full of fun math-estimation practice, kids will return time and again and be excited about everyday math skills.
+Generally for mid-elementary to early middle school-age kids, it empowers kids to get involved in both the question-formation and the question-answering processes.
 For kids to whom estimation doesn't come naturally, there's also a built-in control for errors: If kids' estimations are too far off, they're offered a retry, or they can completely move on, limiting frustration.
-Also, if they want to know why the answer is what it is, they can tap the "Really?!" tab and view a detailed, mathmatical explanation with photos.
+Also, if they want to know why the answer is what it is, they can tap the "Really?!" tab and view a detailed, mathematical explanation with photos.
 Kids also can rate the question with a thumbs-up or thumbs-down.
 Questimate! is a great-looking, fully engaging math-app experience from question to answer.